 She previously spearheaded campaigns for many other global successes, including the record-breaking 2008 blockbuster The Dark Knight, which amassed more than $1 billion at the worldwide box office, landing as the third-highest-grossing film domestically of all time and the 10th-highest worldwide; Christopher Nolan’s Oscar-winning Inception, which grossed more than $826 million worldwide; and The Hangover, which earned $469 million worldwide.

 For 2013, Kroll is currently overseeing the marketing of a wide range of Warner Bros.
-Pictures’ releases, including Jack the Giant Slayer (NLC), The Great Gatsby, The Hangover Part III, Man of Steel, Pacific Rim, 300: Rise of an Empire and The Hobbit: The Desolation of Smaug (NLC).
+Pictures’ releases, including The Great Gatsby, The Hangover Part III, Man of Steel, Pacific Rim, We're the Millers (NLC), Prisoners and The Hobbit: The Desolation of Smaug (NLC).

 Kroll served as President of the International Marketing Division from 2000 through 2007, during which time she led campaigns for all the Studio’s releases overseas, including 32 films that grossed more than $100 million internationally.
 In 2004, Warner Bros.
 Pictures International crossed the $1 billion threshold in less than six months and went on to become the first studio ever to surpass the $2 billion mark in a calendar year, with a $2.19 billion box office total.
 That record held until 2007, when the Division’s receipts of $2.24 billion set a new Studio record.